Hazique007/remo_learn/README.md

 It provides flexibility to its user where one can interact and communicate with their mentor of their particular niche.

 ## Key Features-
-1.One on one online mentorship with proper doubt solving and notes taking feature in the app.
-2.Courses offered with a large pool of categories.
+1.One on one online mentorship with proper doubt solving and notes taking feature in the app.\n 2.Courses offered with a large pool of categories.
 3.Provide mentorship once after clearing aptitude test and earn money.
 4.Be a part of a healthy community where everyone's aim is to grow and learn.